 Plant some bare root perennial fruits & veggies

 Spring is the perfect time to plant perennial fruits & veggies.
 Fruits like strawberries, raspberries, and blackberries love the chance to put their roots down and get established in the cool spring temperatures.
 In the spring you can plant all of these small fruit plants using bare root starts.
 These dormant plants never look like the big beautiful starts you will get later in the spring at the nurseries, but early plantings of bare root starts actually makes for healthier stronger plants in the long run.
 And to top it all off you can buy bare root starts for a fraction of the price you will pay later in the season for nursery grown stock.
 Don’t forget to plant perennial herbs and veggies in the spring as well!

 Newly planted seeds like nice warm soil to germinate.
 Most cool season veggies would prefer to be planted in soils warmer than 55 degrees.
 A week or so before you plant your seeds cover your garden bed with some clear painters plastic.
 This simple idea can help your spring veggies germinate up to a week sooner than they would without the warmed up soil!

 Plant cool season veggies

-Everyone loves a juicy home grown tomato or cucumber, but we are still a couple of months away from planting warm weather crops.
-March is the time to think about cool weather veggies.
-Plants like peas, spinach, lettuce, onions and Swiss chard love cool spring weather.
+Everyone loves a juicy homegrown tomato or cucumber, but we are still a couple of months away from planting warm weather crops.
+March and April is the time to think about cool weather veggies.
+Plants like peas, spinach, lettuce, onions, and Swiss chard love cool spring weather.
 Broccoli, cauliflower, and cabbages also grow best in the spring.
-Don’t forget root crops like carrots, beets, radishes and turnips!
+Don’t forget root crops like carrots, beets, radishes, and turnips!
 If you get started now on those cool weather crops, you will have grown an entire gardens worth of food before its even time to put in the tomatoes!

 Build a small simple hoop house and get started extra early